amr-jawwad/dragon-fruit/README.md

 * Implement Classes to make the project more object-oriented.
 * Make an abstract class for the ML models, and specific models implement it.
 * Use a tool to create a pipeline (e.g. luigi).
-* Implement a pathway to consume modes' pickles.
+* Implement a pathway to consume models' pickles.